Freedom Neruda: Background

-Neruda was born in Duékoué, Côte d’Ivoire, and is an alumnus of the University of Abidjan.
+Neruda was born in Duékoué, Ivory Coast, and is an alumnus of the University of Abidjan.
 After his graduation, he worked as a high-school mathematics teacher until 1988, when he became a copyeditor at the Ivorian daily Ivoir' Soir.
 By 1990, he was working as an investigative reporter under the name "Freedom Neruda".
 This pen name is a homage to Chilean poet Pablo Neruda, whose work Freedom Neruda finds inspiring.

 After an unsuccessful attempt to start his own independent newspaper, La Chronique du Soir, Neruda agreed to take over the newly founded La Voie in 1991.
-With Neruda as its editor-in-chief, La Voie quickly went on to become the best-selling independent newspaper in Côte d’Ivoire.
+With Neruda as its editor-in-chief, La Voie quickly went on to become the best-selling independent newspaper in Ivory Coast.
 The paper regularly ran critical coverage of the government of President Bédié, resulting in several court appearances on defamation charges and prison sentences for at least six members of the editorial staff.
 In 1995, the paper's offices were firebombed, but no one was hurt.